jvaltin/BitBox_v2_workshop/README.md

 **Congratulations**, you compiled and deployed your first BitBox firmware code!

+> **Attention docker users on OSX:**
+>
+> Since docker cannot run with privileged mode under OSX, you need to switch to your host system and flash the firmware from there.
+> To do so, download and install the JLink software from [here](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack).

 ## Step 4: Try the demos

-After you have build and flashed the device, you can start understanding and modifying the code.
+After you have built and flashed the device, you can start understanding and modifying the code.
-Change to the directroy ~/defcon/firmware and open the files under the `src` directory with your preferred editor.
+Change to the directory ~/defcon/firmware and open the files under the `src` directory with your preferred editor.

 You should find the `main.c` inside of `src`.
 Its `main()` function is called upon start-up.
 Inside, you see initialization calls for the system, screen, touch sensor and USB communication.